How does this medication work? What will it do for me?

 Do not give this medication to anyone else, even if they have the same symptoms as you do.
 It can be harmful for people to take this medication if their doctor has not prescribed it.

 What form(s) does this medication come in?

-Each white or almost white, oblong, bevelled-edged tablet, with "2.5" coded on one face, contains amlodipine besylate equivalent to amlodipine 2.5 mg.
+Each white or almost white, oblong, bevelled-edged tablet, with "2.5" coded on one face, contains amlodipine besylate equivalent to 2.5 mg of amlodipine.
 Nonmedicinal ingredients: calcium hydrogen phosphate anhydrous, magnesium stearate, microcrystalline cellulose, and sodium starch glycolate.

-Each white or almost white, octagonal, scored tablet, with "AML 5" on one face, contains amlodipine besylate equivalent to amlodipine 5 mg.
+Each white or almost white, octagonal, scored tablet, with "AML 5" on one face, contains amlodipine besylate equivalent to 5 mg of amlodipine.
 Nonmedicinal ingredients: calcium hydrogen phosphate anhydrous, magnesium stearate, microcrystalline cellulose, and sodium starch glycolate.

-Each white or almost white, octagonal, scored tablet, with "AML 10" on one face, contains amlodipine besylate equivalent to amlodipine 10 mg.
+Each white or almost white, octagonal, scored tablet, with "AML 10" on one face, contains amlodipine besylate equivalent to 10 mg of amlodipine.
 Nonmedicinal ingredients: calcium hydrogen phosphate anhydrous, magnesium stearate, microcrystalline cellulose, and sodium starch glycolate.

 How should I use this medication?